-- Make council services adaptable to extreme weather events and the effects of a changing climate, including the emergence of new pests and diseases. - Reduce flood risk, and ensure sustainable water supply through engagement with key stakeholders (as described in the Water section). - All proposals for development will be designed sensitively to build in resilience to extreme weather events and a changing climate (as described in the Sustainable Design and Construction section). - Adapt landscapes to provide summer shading, mitigate the 'urban heat island' effect, and to slow heavy rainfall to reduce flooding. - Protecting, improving, increasing, and connecting habitats to help nature thrive and withstand new pressures. - Encourage local food production through the development of community gardens, allotments, orchards, and support of home grown food, with co-benefits for tackling eco-anxiety.
+- Make council services adaptable to extreme weather events and the effects of a changing climate, including the emergence of new pests and diseases. - Reduce flood risk, and ensure sustainable water supply through engagement with key stakeholders (as described in the Water and Flooding section). - All proposals for development will be designed sensitively to build in resilience to extreme weather events and a changing climate (as described in the Sustainable Design and Construction section). - Adapt landscapes to provide summer shading, mitigate the 'urban heat island' effect, and to slow heavy rainfall to reduce flooding. - Protecting, improving, increasing, and connecting habitats to help nature thrive and withstand new pressures. - Encourage local food production through the development of community gardens, allotments, orchards, and support of home grown food, with co-benefits for tackling eco-anxiety. - Encourage renewable energy generation within the District, working either independently or in partnership to encourage greater energy self-sufficiency. - Reducing waste of edible excess food and alleviating food poverty by connecting retailers, the hospitality sector, and households in local food-sharing networks. - Engage with local businesses, council tenants, relevant corporates, schools, faith groups, youth groups, parish councils, highways, and campaign and conservation groups to inspire and support each other in adopting pro-environmental behaviours, for example water and energy conservation, waste reduction, and sustainable food consumption.